 Explore Historic Anacostia

 2025 Martin Luther King Jr Ave SE

 2200 Martin Luther King Jr Ave SE

 1 pm - 12 am

-The Anacostia River Festival is presented by the National Park Service and the 11th Street Bridge Park in partnership with the National Cherry Blossom Festival.
+The Anacostia River Festival is presented by the 11th Street Bridge Park and the National Park Service in partnership with the National Cherry Blossom Festival.
 Funds for the Anacostia River Festival are provided in part by Bloomberg.
-Other supporters include Zipcar, Forest City Washington, Pendragwn, City First Bank of DC, LISC DC, MRP Realty, The JBG Companies, Western Development Corporation and National Capital Bank.
+Other supporters include The Kresge Foundation, DC Office of Cable Television, Film, Music and Entertainment, The Drew Company/Trade Center Management Associates, TD Bank, Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc., The Yards, Walmart, Zipcar, City First Bank of DC, The JBG Companies, LISC DC, Western Development, The Menkiti Group, MRP Realty and Bike & Roll DC.

 “I think the bridge is going to bring a lot of people together who normally don’t cross paths.”